00-berto/00-berto/README.md

 # berto

-- 🪪 I am berto, also known as mvdev somethimes.
+- 🪪 I am berto, world's greatest italian developer.
-- 🗣️ I'm currently working on NAUPLIA, the world's first social network.
+- 🗣️ I'm currently working on NAUPLIA, my most ambitious project yet. (nauplia.vercel.app)
-- 📒 Along with NAUPLIA, I am learning javascript and typescript.
+- 📒 Along with NAUPLIA, I am learning JavaScript and TypeScript.
-- ☕ I CAN kinda use java and I am pretty good at making minecraft java plugins.
+- ☕ I CAN kinda use Java and I am pretty good at making Minecraft Java plugins.
 - 🏫 I do all of this while being a student, so my schedule is not that good.
 - 📧 Feel free to email me at walters.cooking.partner@gmail.com (or berto@nauplia.net when i get the domain)
 - 🎉 Fun fact: NAUPLIA has heavily affected my mental health and view of life.